r3w0p/bobocep/docs/source/section/installation.rst

   such as `RabbitMQ <https://www.rabbitmq.com/>`_.
   This is only required if you want to distribute :code:`bobocep` across multiple devices.

-You can download the latest version via :code:`pip` using the following command:
+You can install the latest version via :code:`pip` using the following command:

 .. code:: console